 Don't they need my email password to do that?
-Nope.
-A password is only needed to see what emails an email address has received.
-Think about your mailbox (with a lock and key hopefully).
-Only a person with the right key or password can access your mailbox and read the letters inside.
-But anyone can send a letter, write your address in the return field and sign your name.
+No. A password is only needed to see what emails an email address has received.
+Think about your mailbox (hopefully secured with a lock and key).
+Only a person with the right key (or password) can access your mailbox and read the letters inside.
+However, anyone could send a letter pretending to be from you, and write your address in the return field.
 Email is exactly the same in this regard.

 What is DKIM?

-DKIM is a unique signature that makes sure your emails aren't modified by hackers or spammers after you've sent them.
-If, between the time that your email is sent and received, it's changed, the signature will change.
-The email server receiving your email can check the signature in the email against your real one, and reject it if it doesn't contain exactly the right signature.
+This is done by generating a digital signature for the email.
+This DKIM signature is encrypted and added to the message.
+If the email is altered between the time that it is sent and received, the signature will no longer match.
+The email server receiving your email can check the signature in the email, and reject the email if it doesn't contain exactly the right signature.

-How does it work?
-The signature in this case, is a hash key that uses public and private keys.
-If you're unsure what that is, imagine you're sending a letter containing your will to your lawyer.
-You're worried that the postman will open the letter and change part of that will before it gets to the lawyer.
-So you fold and scrunch up the letter in a way that will produce a very specific pattern of creases that's impossible to recreate exactly.
-You tell your lawyer what that pattern is, describing its finest details.
-If the postman were to open the letter, when he puts it back in the envelope, there's no way he could fold and crease it in exactly the same pattern.
-So when your lawyer gets that email, he checks to see that the pattern perfectly matches your description, and rejects the letter if it doesn't.
+As an example, if you send a letter containing your will to your lawyer, you may be worried that the letter could be could be intercepted and changed before it is delivered.
+To prevent this, you could fold and scrunch up the letter in a way that will produce a very specific pattern of creases that's impossible to recreate exactly.
+You could then send a secret communication to your lawyer describing the pattern in its finest details.
+If anyone was to open up the letter and make modifications, this would alter the pattern.
+When your lawyer receives the email, they would check to see if the pattern perfectly matches your description, and would reject the letter if it doesn't.

 Do I really need it?
-Unlike SPF, DKIM doesn't seem that useful except for the 0.01% of the most important and private emails you send.
+Unlike SPF, DKIM is only directly useful for the most important and private emails you send.
 However, it's important in the global fight against spam and junk mail.
-Nothing ever 100% guarantees that your email will reach its destination.
-By having DKIM enabled, the receiving server has one more method to verify that your email isn't spam, and will more likely let it into the users inbox rather than their junk folder.
+By having DKIM enabled, the receiving server has one more method to verify that your email isn't spam, and will be more likely to let it into the users inbox rather than their junk folder.
 Plus, it's easy to set up and once set you can forget about it.

 What is DMARC?

-While it's a complex tool, the basic feature of DMARC is to answer the question, what happens if emails I send out fail an SPF or DKIM check?
-DMARC tells a server whether to accept or reject emails that fail SPF/DKIM, and if anyone at the domain who sent those emails should be notified of those failures.
+While it's a complex tool, the basic function of DMARC (Domain-based Message Authentication, Reporting & Conformance) is to answer the question: "What happens if emails I send out fail an SPF or DKIM check?"
+DMARC tells a server whether to accept or reject emails that fail SPF/DKIM checks, and allows you to specify how you are notified of those failures.

 Do I need it?
-While not as important as SPF and DKIM, DMARC is still a very useful tool for 2 reasons.
-The first, when a hacker spoofs your email they typically do this for a number of days/weeks, and the server will send you bouncebacks of every spam email sent.
+DMARC does not provide a security increase, as unlike SPF and DKIM it does not provide a way to authenticate your mail.
+However, DMARC is still a very useful tool for two reasons.
+Firstly, when a hacker spoofs your email they typically do this for a number of days/weeks, and the recipient's server will send you bouncebacks of every spoofed email sent.
 These come through as legitimate emails which can fill up your mailbox.
-DMARC can prevent this.
+DMARC provides options for how these bouncebacks are handled.
 Secondly, if you're sending important emails out, a DMARC record can let you know if the email didn't reach one of its intended recipients.